-Drafts and experiments let you propose and test changes to your Search and Display campaigns.
+Drafts let you propose changes to your existing Search and Display campaigns and apply those changes to create a new campaign.
 You can use drafts to prepare multiple changes to a campaign.
-From there, you can either apply your draft’s changes back to the original campaign or use your draft to create an experiment.
-Experiments help you measure your results to understand the impact of your changes before you apply them to a campaign.
+From there, you can either apply your draft’s changes back to the original campaign or create a new campaign.

-This article explains how campaign drafts and experiments work, and how they can benefit your advertising strategy.
+This article explains how campaign drafts work, and how they can benefit your advertising strategy.
+When you’re ready, you can set up a campaign draft.

 Anthony helps run advertising for his company, and his boss asks him to design a revised strategy for their search ads.
 Anthony creates a draft from an existing campaign and is able to show his boss exactly how the campaign would change.
 He receives approval and applies the draft back to the original campaign.